 Housing costs in Downey are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Downey isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Downey are a mix of both white- and blue-collar jobs.
-Overall, Downey is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Downey who work in office and administrative support (15.87%), sales jobs (12.60%), and management occupations (9.47%).
+Downey is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Downey is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Downey who work in office and administrative support (15.59%), sales jobs (12.22%), and management occupations (8.89%).

 The most common language spoken in Downey is Spanish.
-Other important languages spoken here include English and Korean.
+Other important languages spoken here include English and Tagalog.